GigaHierz/co-operate-workshop/README.md

 You will need to look up the address of the poolToken you want to retire/offset.
 You can find all addresses of Toucans [deployed contracts](https://toucan.earth/contracts) on their page.
 The token should already be in your wallet.
 If you need some for testing, head over to our faucet.
 Otherwise head over to Ubeswap (soon Uniswap) to buy some.
 There are other functions in the OffsetHelper, that already overtake the swapping part.
 So, check it out.
 On Celo you can use only the token functions like `autoOffsetExactInToken` and `autoOffsetExactOutToken`and don't need the functions for native tokens like `autoOffsetExactInETH` and `autoOffsetExactOutETH`.

+We will do the Offsetting directly on Celo (not using the testnet).

 ```typescript
 autoOffsetPoolToken(poolToken: string, amount: BigNumber);
 ```